European e-commerce trust marks inspire trust

 • The Webshop Trust Mark from Keurmerk.info is a recognised trust mark that complies with European and Dutch laws and regulations.

 • Stichting WebwinkelKeur, an independent non-profit organisation, provides the Valued Shops European Trust Mark (in Dutch).
-This e-commerce trust mark assures customers that they are dealing with a genuine e-retailer through legal checks and customer reviews in multiple languages.

-European providers
+European provider

 The Ecommerce Europe Trustmark was developed by Ecommerce Europe and Thuiswinkel.org.
 With this trust mark, affiliated members show that they comply with European laws and regulations on e-commerce.